-Odosense is a proactive approach to measure real-time odour emissions.
-Therefore, it is an ideal choice for landfill sites, wastewater treatment facilities, fertilizers, paper-pulp industries, and soil-treatment sites, etc.
+Odosense is a proactive approach to measuring real-time odour emissions.
+Therefore, it is an ideal choice for landfill sites, wastewater treatment facilities, fertilizers, paper-pulp industries, soil-treatment sites, etc.

 - Cl2 is a highly reactive, greenish-yellow gas.
 As a result, that has a suffocating, irritating, pungent bleach-like odour and can accumulate in enclosed, poorly ventilated, and low-lying areas.

 - Cl2 reacts with moisture in the tissues of the human body and forms toxic products such as hydrogen chloride (HCl) and hypochlorous acid (HOCl) that causes damage to tissues and the cell structure of the body.